cwendorf/cwendorf/README.md

 I create resources to support learning and doing statistics using three sets of tools:

-- **Websites:** Step-by-step tutorials for statistical software like SPSS, jamovi, and JASP—designed to make analysis more approachable for learners.
+- **Websites:** Step-by-step tutorials for statistical software like SPSS, jamovi, and JASP—designed to make analysis more approachable for learners
-- **R Packages:** Custom R tools for teaching, effect size estimation, data visualization, and reproducible analysis—ideal for educators and researchers.
+- **R Packages:** Custom R tools for teaching, effect size estimation, data visualization, and reproducible analysis—ideal for educators and researchers
-- **Spreadsheets:** User-friendly templates that bring advanced statistical methods to Excel—great for teaching or quick analyses without coding.
+- **Spreadsheets:** User-friendly templates that bring advanced statistical methods to Excel—great for teaching or quick analyses without coding

 See my complete repositories list for access to all available tools.